winlinvip/tea/README.md

 docker exec -it -w /git/stun-drop-all tea bash -c \
     "echo -en \$(cat binding_response.txt |tr -d [:space:]) |nc -p 55295 -w 1 -u 127.0.0.1 8000"
 ```

+> Note: You will see the packets printed by tcpdump and nc server, before installing the eBPF TC qdisc.

 Next, build the eBPF program: